lgatto/TeachingMaterial/Lab_Searching_GEO.md

 ## 4: ftp://ftp.ncbi.nlm.nih.gov/geo/samples/GSM733nnn/GSM733817/suppl/GSM733817.chp.gz
 ```

-## Only `select` what we need
+## A hybrid approach

 It makes sense to only `select` the data we need from the SQL database.
 Why pull
 in extra data, only to ignore it?
+(Well, one reason is if we plan to do many
-We will still use `data.table` for the `join`,
+different searches, they will be faster in `data.table`.)
+We will still use
-though, in keeping with the spirit of the assignment.
+`data.table` for the `join`, though, in keeping with the spirit of the assignment.

 ```r